normannicolson/normannicolsontest.github.io/_ab-testing-in-angular.md

 Third User gets functionality A
 Fourth User gets functionality B and so on

-## How we Measure
+## How you Measure

-Depending on what we are measuring our experiment can start as soon as someone visits our site.
-In our example we are comparing checkout experiences we start on checkout button click.
+Depending on what you are measuring our experiment can start as soon as someone visits our site.
+In our example you are comparing checkout experiences you start on checkout button click.

-When we click checkout our session is routed to functionality A normally what we already use (sign in or sign up) or functionality B (sign in or guest checkout).
+When you click checkout our session is routed to functionality A normally what you already use (sign in or sign up) or functionality B (sign in or guest checkout).

-We measure events across both functionalities:
+You measure events across both functionalities:

 Guest checkout will allow users users to signup when email and delivery information is captured without needing to capture any additional information.